 Note: Visa applicants must qualify on the basis of the applicant's residence and ties abroad, rather than assurances from U.S. family and friends.
 A letter of invitation or Affidavit of Support is not needed to apply for a visitor visa.
 If you choose to bring a letter of invitation or Affidavit of Support to your interview, please remember it is not one of the factors used in determining whether to issue or deny the visa.

-A consular officer will interview you to determine whether you are qualified to receive a visitor visa, or if another category is more appropriate for your purpose of travel.
+A consular officer will interview you to determine whether you are qualified to receive a visitor visa.
 You must establish that you meet the requirements under U.S. law to receive a visa.

 Ink-free, digital fingerprint scans are taken as part of the application process.
 They are usually taken during your interview, but this varies based on location.

 After your visa interview, the consular officer may determine that your application requires further administrative processing.
 The consular officer will inform you if this required.

 After the visa is approved, you may need to pay a visa issuance fee (if applicable to your nationality), and make arrangements for the return of the passport and visa to you.
 Review the visa processing times to learn more.

 A visa allows a foreign citizen to travel to a U.S. port-of-entry (generally an airport) and request permission to enter the United States.
 A visa does not guarantee entry into the United States.
 The Department of Homeland Security (DHS), U.S. Customs and Border Protection (CBP) officials at the port-of-entry have authority to permit or deny admission to the United States.
 If you are allowed to enter the United States, the CBP official will provide an admission stamp or a paper Form I-94, Arrival/Departure Record.
 Learn more about admissions and entry requirements, restrictions about bringing food, agricultural products, and other restricted/prohibited goods, and more by reviewing the CBP website.